* China exports miss expectations

 * Minutes from Fed's June meeting due

-NEW YORK, July 10 (Reuters) - U.S. stock index futures dipped on Wednesday, indicating the S&P 500 may halt a four-day winning streak, after weaker-than-expected economic data from China and as investors looked to the release of minutes from the Federal Reserve's June meeting.
+NEW YORK, July 10 U.S. stocks were set to open little changed on Wednesday, following weaker-than-expected data from China and as investors awaited the release of minutes from the Federal Reserve's June meeting.

-* China warned on Wednesday of a "grim" outlook for trade after data showed exports fell 3.1 percent in June against forecasts for a rise of 4 percent.
+China warned on Wednesday of a "grim" outlook for trade after data showed exports fell 3.1 percent in June against forecasts for a rise of 4 percent.
+However, the data fueled speculation the China's central bank may ease policy in an effort to boost growth.

-* Later in the session at 2:00 p.m.
-EDT (1800 GMT), investors will closely eye the minutes from the June 18-19 meeting of the Federal Open Market Committee for any signs of the central bank's plan to trim its bond buying program.
+Later in the session at 2:00 p.m.
+EDT (1800 GMT), the minutes from the June 18-19 meeting of the U.S. Federal Open Market Committee will be released and perused by investors for any signs of the central bank's plan to trim its bond buying program.

-* S&P 500 futures fell 2.8 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures lost 11 points, and Nasdaq 100 futures dipped 4.5 points.
+S&P 500 futures slipped 0.1 point and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures added 15 points, and Nasdaq 100 futures gained 1 point.

-* At 10:00 a.m.
+At 10:00 a.m.
 (1400 GMT), the Commerce Department releases wholesale inventories for May.
-Economists in a Reuters survey forecast inventories to rise 0.3 percent versus an increase of 0.2 percent in April.
+Economists in a Reuters survey forecast inventories to have risen 0.3 percent versus an increase of 0.2 percent in April.